schristofo/CUDA-ising-model/README.md

 ## Description
 This repository is an implementation of the [Ising Model](https://en.wikipedia.org/wiki/Ising_model) evolution algorithm assigned as a school project in Parallel and Distributed Systems class.
 It is programmed using C and CUDA technologies.
-You can read the assignment report [here](./ising-cuda.pdf).
+You can read the project assignment [here](./ising-cuda.pdf).
+As for the project report, implementation description and results visualizations youcan read it [here](./parallel-report.pdf).

 ## Execution
 Use the following commands for compiling and testing: